A 3-Year-Old Indiana Girl Who Was Not Vaccinated Died From the Flu This Week

 The toddler’s grandmother said the family initially brought Viellieux, who had a 106 degree fever, to a walk-in medical clinic where she tested positive for Influenza A, and was then sent to the hospital emergency room, WRTV reported.

-When she appeared to being doing better after a three day stay, the hospital sent her home, Settler said in her interview with the station.
+When she appeared to being doing better after a three day stay, the hospital sent her home, Stettler said in her interview with the station.

 Viellieux would have turned four next month.